v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

             :param widget: the rendered :class:`QtGui.QWidget` that triggered the method call
             :param selection_model: the :class:`QtGui.QDataWidgetMapper` class
-            :param mode: the mode in which this action was triggered.
+            :param mode: the name of the mode in which this action was triggered.
             """
             pass